By Marques Ogden

 A coach is someone who cares deeply about your development.
 But a coach is only effective if their athletes have the ability to be an active listener.
 Especially if your coach is someone you want to be like or is doing what you want to do.
 You are taking their information, processing it and applying it to your life.

 If you don’t have a coach in life, you’re going to get stuck.
 A great coach can help you navigate the waters to get you to your target destination and beyond.
+Let’s see how working with a financial advisor can help you pursue your financial planning and investment goals.

 The Financial Advisor as a Coach